HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     ```shell title="Use this attribute to specify the system name of the WCM Design Library created under the DX server:"
     -wcmLibraryName <value>
     ```

+    Only the following special characters are allowed for the file name, folder name, and library name : $, -,  _,  !, ( ).
+All special characters are allowed inside the HTML components content.

 -   **Required attribute for LiveSync Push WCM Design Library**